DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 of the three communities combined), we learnt that over half had used a computer at some point in the past.
-However, only two-thirds of those who had used a computer had also used the internet, and three-quarters of internet uses were aged 30 or under.
+However, only two-thirds of those who had used a computer had also used the internet, and three-quarters of internet users were aged 30 or under.
 Those in the 30-45 age bracket were most likely to have used a computer, but not the internet.

 Although none of the communities had mobile coverage, approximately 30